AmrHMorsy/AmrHMorsy.github.io/_pages/about.md

 I mainly work with low-level graphics APIs such as OpenGL, Vulkan, Metal and Direct3D, as I prefer programming at a low level for greater control and optimization.

+I hope this website inspires and benefits you in your own graphics programming journey.

 <br>